Table of Contents

 Patients receiving epidermal growth factor inhibitors usually present with the follicular eruption within two weeks from treatment initiation.
 The most common sites are the face, scalp, chest and upper back.

 Physical examination of the inflamed area reveals multiple papules and pustules.
 The area surrounding the pustules is usually red in color.
 The pustules can have central hair piercing them.
 The most commonly involved sites are the face and scalp, followed by the thighs and axilla.

 The most common cause of superficial folliculitis is staphylococcus aureus infection of the hair follicle.
 If left untreated, the pustules can rupture and form a golden crust.
 In a few patients, the condition can evolve into a boil which is a dermal abscess.

 Patients with tinea barbae infection develop superficial folliculitis that is confined to one side of the face.
 These patients are usually men and work in the agricultural industry.
-They usually report having direct contact with farming animals.
+They usually report having direct contact with farm animals.

 In some patients, there is a recent history of swimming in a tub or a swimming pool before the follicular eruption.
 This form of folliculitis is usually related to pseudomonas infection and resolves within two weeks.

 Young females who present with back and chest follicular eruption might have Malassezia furfur infection.
 This fungal infection is responsible for the Pityrosporum folliculitis type.
 After shaving bumps is another form of folliculitis that is usually non-infectious in etiology.

-Japanese men, AIDs patients and infants can develop eosinophilic folliculitis.
+Japanese men, AIDs patients, and infants can develop eosinophilic folliculitis.
 The condition presents with a pustular rash that consists of papules and pustules.
 Eventually, these pustules coalesce with each other and form a circinate plaque.
 The typical picture would be a circle that has a rim of pustules and a clearing center.
-These lesions can be found on the face, back and the arms.
+These lesions can be found on the face, back and arms.

 Diagnostic Work-up for Folliculitis